ms705/websubmit-rs/README.md

 ```
 websubmit-rs$ cargo run --release -- -i myclass
 ```
+To create and initialize the database, set the `prime` variable in the configuration file (see below).

 The web interface will be served on `localhost:8000`.
 Note that the templates included in this repository are very basic; in practice, you will want to customize the files in `templates`.